-Working the enquiry: Consider your enquiry’s impact on tax credits
+Working the enquiry: Consider your enquiry’s impact on tax credits and child benefit

-To help you identify relevant cases the standard intelligence package (SIP) should contain the following information.
+To help you identify relevant cases the standard intelligence package (SIP) should contain the following information

 - The level of the tax credit award that has been set.